 The A S Hornby Educational Trust was founded in 1961 by A S Hornby, an English language specialist respectfully known as "the man who made dictionaries".
-His most famous work is the Oxford Advanced Learner’s Dictionary, which for the last 60 years has helped students of English around the world understand an expansive and complex language.
+His most famous work is the Oxford Advanced Learner’s Dictionary, which for over 70 years has helped students of English around the world understand an expansive and complex language.

 Albert Sydney Hornby, fondly known by his friends as ASH, wanted the Trust’s money – much of which came out of his own pocket – to “go back to the countries from which it comes”.